6londo9/embedika-test-task/README.md

 ---
 #### P.S.
 If you want to make some requests with Postman, here is a few tips:
 #### - When you make 'Post' requests, please use x-www-form-urlencoded type of body.
-#### - Some of the response codes are not supposed to be like what it looks like now, such as '200' code if Delete request was sent to invalid id, etc.
+#### - Some response codes are not supposed to be like what they look like now, such as '200' code if Delete request was sent to invalid id, etc.
 #### - Also I use swagger for making documentation, but for some reason, it's not showing all the API, that I made.

 ---
-If you still have some question or you may want to contact me, please, find me via [telegram](https://t.me/blondog).
+If you still have some question, or you may want to contact me, please, find me via [telegram](https://t.me/blondog).